Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Multivariate Models and Correlation-intact Sandwich Mixture

 There are several models of variance $\V(\bSi,\t_i)$ that differ from (\ref{eq:model_main}) and have been used in practice.
-We conclude that those models, listed below with our comments, are less flexible than the CSM from the viewpoint of robustness against the element-wise contamination.
+We conclude that the three models discussed below are less flexible than CSM in terms of robustness against element-wise contamination.

 The first model scales the base variance by a univariate latent variable, $t_i \in \mathbb{R}$, as $\V(\bSi, t_i ) = t_i^2 \bSi$.
-This model is typically adopted to construct a heavy-tailed multivariate distribution such as multivariate $t$-distribution \citep[e.g.][]{lange1989robust} and has been used for its computational simplicity.
-However, this model is viewed unreasonable since the latent variable $t_i$ is common across all the elements of $\y_i$, inflating all the marginal variances simultaneously.
-It is rare that all the elements of $\y_i$ are outlying; increasing all the marginal variances for a handful of outliers in $\y_i$ is inefficient.
+This model is typically adopted to construct a heavy-tailed multivariate distribution, such as a multivariate $t$-distribution \citep[e.g.][]{lange1989robust}, and has been used for its computational simplicity.
+However, this model is viewed as unreasonable because the latent variable $t_i$ is common across all elements of $\y_i$, inflating all the marginal variances simultaneously.
+It is rare for all elements of $\y_i$ are outlying; increasing all the marginal variances for a handful of outliers in $\y_i$ is inefficient.
 Similar problems would arise to the model based on the Cholesky decomposition of $\bSi$, where the latent variables are multiplied to the eigenvalues of $\bSi$ and inflate not all but many marginal variances simultaneously.
-This inefficiency can also be seen in the divergence approach to the multivariate response with outliers, which we confirm in the numerical example in Section~\ref{sec:num}.
+This inefficiency can also be observed in the divergence approach to multivariate responses with outliers mentioned in the introduction.
+We will confirm this observation in the numerical example in Section~\ref{sec:num}.